yandiandria/Scrap-Indeed/README.md

 - HTML parsing
 - Fake User Agent
 - Basic Pandas manipulations

-Random uniform sleep time in [0-15] seconds added to be less detectable.
+For parsing / scraping : Random uniform sleep time in [0-15] seconds added to be less detectable.
 Does not work well if the sleep time window is smaller.